CompuTec/wms-docs/user-guide/transactions/stock-transfer/stock-transfer.md

     - quantity available in the chosen location

-    - quantity still needed to be picked to fulfill Inventory Transfer Request
+    - quantity still needed to be picked to fulfill the Inventory Transfer Request

     - quantity already picked.